-TWAR TWA6 TWA5 TWA4 TWA3 TWA2 TWA1 TWA0 TWGCE Value Device's s Own Slave Address
+TWAR TWA6 TWA5 TWA4 TWA3 TWA2 TWA1 TWA0 TWGCE value Device's Own Slave Address

-The upper seven bits are the address to which the Two-wire Serial Interface will respond when addressed by a master.
-If the LSB is set, the TWI will respond to the general call address (\$00), otherwise it will ignore the general call address.
+The upper 7 bits are the address to which the Two-wire Serial Interface will respond when addressed by a Master.
+If the LSB is set, the TWI will respond to the general call address (0x00), otherwise it will ignore the general call address.

-TWCR TWINT TWEA TWSTA TWSTO TWWC TWEN TWIE Value 0 1 0 0 0 1 0 Х
+TWCR TWINT TWEA TWSTA TWSTO TWWC TWEN TWIE value 0 1 0 0 0 1 0 Х